cobyqa/cobyqa/doc/source/user/usage.rst

 -----------------

 COBYQA provides a `minimize` function.
-This is the main entry point to the solver.
+This is the entry point to the solver.
 It solves unconstrained, bound-constrained, linearly constrained, and nonlinearly constrained optimization problems.

 We provide below simple examples on how to use COBYQA.